C (programming language): Character set

-Newline indicates the end of a text line; it need not correspond to an actual single character, although for convenience C treats it as one.
+The newline character indicates the end of a text line; it need not correspond to an actual single character, although for convenience C treats it as such.

+The POSIX standard mandates a portable character set which adds a few characters (notably "@") to the basic C source character set.
+Both standards do not prescribe any particular value encoding -- ASCII and EBCDIC both comply with these standards, since they include at least those basic characters, even though they use different encoded values for those characters.

 Additional multi-byte encoded characters may be used in string literals, but they are not entirely portable.
-The latest C standard (C11) allows multi-national Unicode characters to be embedded portably within C source text by using \uXXXX or \UXXXXXXXX encoding (where the X denotes a hexadecimal character), although this feature is not yet widely implemented.
+Since C99 multi-national Unicode characters can be embedded portably within C source text by using \uXXXX or \UXXXXXXXX encoding (where X denotes a hexadecimal character).

-The basic C execution character set contains the same characters, along with representations for alert, backspace, and carriage return.
+The basic C execution character set contains the same characters, along with representations for the null character, alert, backspace, and carriage return.

 Run-time support for extended character sets has increased with each revision of the C standard.

 Reserved words

-C89 has 32 reserved words, also known as keywords, which are the words that cannot be used for any purposes other than those for which they are predefined:
+All versions of C have reserved words that are case sensitive.
+As reserved words, they cannot be used for variable names.